mmmirrra/mmmirrra.github.io/_posts/2024-05-05-DataStructure-stack.markdown

 - System stack for allocating and collecting memory for variables
 - Stack for managing subroutine calls
 - Calculation of a expression whose order of calculation is determined by priorities between operators
-- Stack to store the processing of interrupts and the point of command execution to return to
+- Stack to store the processing of interrupts and the point of command run to return to
 - Compilers, Managing Recurisive Call

 // 시스템 스텍 (system stack)